iden3/docs/mkdocs/docs/protocol/spec.md

 **Identifier Structure**:
 - `ID` (genesis): Base58 [ `type` | `genesis_state` | `checksum` ]
 	- `type`: 2 bytes specifying the type
-	- `genesis_state`: First 27 bytes from the identity state (using the Genesis Claim Merkle Tree)
+	- `genesis_state`: First 27 bytes from the identity state (using the Genesis Claim Merkle tree)
 	- `checksum`: Addition (with overflow) of all the ID bytes Little Endian 16 bits ( [ `type` | `genesis_state` ] )